Karl is a longtime freelancer who's passionate about music, art, and writing.

 “Night’s Coming” is a track in which the extremely deep bass adds shape to the music along with a throbbing beat of drums.
 I feel that powerful pulse surge through me as a revolving pattern of medium-high synth spins out minor key arpeggios.
 I’m drawn to the diaphanous feeling of the higher synths as they drift through the track, feeling ghostly.
 There’s a threatening feeling creeping through this track’s relentless patterns of sound that’s rather powerful.

 There’s a strong series of slowly revolving synth patterns on “Midnight Café” that all weave together to produce interlinked patterns.
 I enjoy the slightly mysterious sounding synths in concert with the pulsing drumbeat that keeps moving behind it.
 There are oscillating sounds that have a tinge of melancholy to them as well as a high flash of synth that plays a wandering, roving line of sound which adds more complexity to the track.
 I find myself drawn into the surging, angular synths and the patterns that twirl and twist through the bass and drums under them.

 “Radicalm” is most definitely radically calm in its musical nature as soft flowing sounds and the gentle trickle of water open the track.
 Kaarin Zoe Lee’s voiceover is equally calm as she talks about our individuality despite the similarities between humans.
 This is an airy track where the drums throb and a singing synth melody carries over the warm washes of sound around it.
 Everything is warm and caressing as a second lead synth line plays a moving pattern of notes into that open space around it.

-Night Limbo is full of patterns, sonic textures and a feeling of being made up of a densely woven musical tapestry.
-This is synth music that explores all of the various ways that synthesizers can be used to create unique atmospheres and compelling feelings.
+Night Limbo is full of patterns and sonic textures—a densely woven musical tapestry.
+This is synth music that explores all of the various ways that synthesizers can be used to create unique atmospheres and compelling emotions.
 I want to hear more from Kiomono.